 In 2006, Amazon started offering virtual machines (VMs) to anyone with a credit card for just \$0.10/hour through its Elastic Compute Cloud (EC2) service.
 Although not the first company to lease VMs, the programmer-friendly EC2 Web services API and their pay-as-you-go pricing popularized the "Infrastructure as a Service" (IaaS) paradigm, which is now closely related to the notion of a "cloud."
 Following the success of Amazon EC2 [1], several other IaaS cloud providers, or public clouds, have emerged-such as Elastic-Hosts [2], GoGrid [3], and FlexiScale [4]-that provide a publicly accessible interface for purchasing and managing computing infrastructure that is instantiated as VMs running on the provider's data center.
-There is also a growing ecosystem of technologies and tools to build private clouds-where inhouse resources using interfaces similar or equal to those of public clouds-and hybrid clouds-where an organization's private cloud can supplement its capacity using a public cloud.
+There is also a growing ecosystem of technologies and tools to build private clouds-where inhouse resources are virtualized, and internal users can request and manage these resources using interfaces similar or equal to those of public clouds-and hybrid clouds-where an organization's private cloud can supplement its capacity using a public cloud.